LeahAphane/Programming-final-POE/README.md

 Setup Instructions:

-Clone the repository: git clone <GitHub repository URL>
+-Clone the repository: git clone <GitHub repository URL>

-Open the solution in Visual Studio.
+-Open the solution in Visual Studio.

-Restore NuGet packages: Use Package Manager Console or Restore NuGet Packages option.
+-Restore NuGet packages: Use Package Manager Console or Restore NuGet Packages option.

-Build the solution.
+-Build the solution.

-Run the project.
+-Run the project.